Hedge Fund, Private Equity, and Financial Institution Cases

 Citadel Equity Fund, Ltd. v.
 Wells Fargo Foothill (Southern District of New York)

-Represented Citadel in breach of contract and fraud claims against borrowers and agent arising from fraudulent purchase of SunCruz Casinos in Florida using $60 million loan.
-Cases settled.
+We represented Citadel in breach of contract and fraud claims against borrowers and agent arising from fraudulent purchase of SunCruz Casinos in Florida using $60 million loan.

 Merrill Lynch Bank & Trust Co., FSB v.
 National City Bank (Supreme Court of the State of New York)

-Represented National City Bank in case concerning its $4.5 billion sale of mortgage origination and servicing businesses to Merrill Lynch.
-Case against National City Bank dismissed.
+We represented National City Bank in case concerning its $4.5 billion sale of mortgage origination and servicing businesses to Merrill Lynch.